Doctor of Philosophy Psychology with a Concentration in Clinical Psychology (PhD)

 - Supplemental application materials for clinical psychology includes:

-- A personal statement outlining (a) personal career goals, (b) how those career goals fit with the training program, (c) clinical interests, experiences, and goals, (d) research interests, experiences, and goals, (e) how those research interests and goals align with the program and with potential specific research mentor(s).
+- A personal statement outlining (a) personal career goals, (b) how those career goals fit with the training program; (d) research interests, experiences, and goals; (d) how those research interests and goals align with the program and with potential specific research mentor(s); and (c) clinical interests, experiences, and goals.

-- Statement that articulates your unique background and experiences that have shaped your career aspirations and would contribute to serving a diverse community.
+- Statement that articulates your unique background and experiences that have shaped your career aspirations and would contribute to serving the community representing a range of backgrounds.

 - A curriculum vitae.